SF & Marin

 A Chiropractor can diagnose scoliosis and is specially trained to treat the problems of the spine.
 They are able to accurately determine the extent of the condition.
 X-rays may be used to determine the rotation and direction of the curve.

-Medical management of scoliosis often involves a ‘wait and see’ approach.
+Medical management often involves a ‘wait and see’ approach.
 Although this may work for slow progressing cases, others may progress rapidly creating significant spinal deformity.
 When the problem becomes severe enough, braces or surgery may be necessary.

 The chiropractic approach is to use specific spinal adjustments along with a program of corrective exercises and sports massage to address tightness, pain, and muscle spasms.
 Chiropractors return the vertebrae to a more normal position.
 With careful monitoring, regular treatment and exercise the spinal deformity of scoliosis can be minimized and invasive procedures can be avoided.